 It may seem silly, but if you keep a good posture throughout your life, your mind will also stay sharper.
 Sit up correctly, learn how to walk correctly, and it helps every part of you remain in better focus.

 If you spend time at a computer, take breaks every 30 minutes and stretch.
 Leaning over a desk or a computer causes many posture problems.
 You can try Pilates and/or Yoga to help improve your posture.

 Do you get enough sleep regularly?
 Your brain health depends on it.
 Adults need to sleep between 7 and 9 hours per night.
 Sadly, most of us are not getting anywhere near that amount of sleep.

 It is easy to wake up worrying about your health, money, or troublesome relationships.
 Once that worry cycle kicks in, it can be difficult to get back to sleep.

-What do you do to help yourself sleep through the night or get back to sleep once you wake up worrying?
+How do you help yourself sleep through the night or get back to sleep once you wake up worrying?
 I focus on my breathing, imagining my breath coming in and out of my heart.
 That calms my body and helps me get back to sleep.

 Sleep is a crucial part of a healthy lifestyle and a sharp mind.

 Whenever you learn something new, whether it’s painting, how to play an instrument, or something more practical, like how to use a new app on your computer, it engages new areas of your brain and will keep it sharp.